jitsi/jitsi-videobridge/doc/statistics.md

  * **threads** - The number of Java threads that the video bridge is using.
  * **used_memory** - Total used memory on the machine (i.e. what 'free' would return) in megabytes (10^6 B).
  * **total_memory** - The total memory of the machine in megabytes.
  * **cpu_usage** - CPU usage for the machine.
-The value is between 0 and 1 and is the fraction of the last interval that the CPU spent in either user, nice, system or iowait state (what would appear in the 'cpu' line in 'top')
+The value is between 0 and 1 and is the fraction of the last interval that the CPU spent in either user, nice, system or iowait state (what would appear in the 'cpu' line in 'top').
  * **bit_rate_download / bit_rate_upload** - the total incoming and outgoing (respectively) bitrate for the video bridge in kilobits per second.
  * **packet_rate_download / packet_rate_upload** - the total incoming and outgoing (respectively) packet rate for the video bridge in packets per second.
  * **loss_rate_download** - The fraction of lost incoming RTP packets.
 This is based on RTP sequence numbers and is relatively accurate.